Exceptional Quartics are Ubiquitous: Two Quartic Families with Quadratic Subfields

 \section{Two Quartic Families with Quadratic Subfields}

 With all the preliminaries in place we are now ready to state and prove the first one of our main results.

-The first family has many nice symmetries which we now describe. \begin{thm} For an integer $t\geq4$ , consider the following polynomial
+First we look at the family polynomials denoted by $P_a(x)$ by Leutbecher and Martinet \cite{mart} and studied to determine their Lenstra constant.
+Our theorem below shows they have many remarkable properties. \begin{thm} For an integer $t\geq4$ , consider the following polynomial

-Then we have \begin{enumerate}[(i)] \item $f(x;t)$ is irreducible with all its roots real, thus defining a unit rank 3 number field $K_t=\bq(\alpha)$ where $\alpha$ is a root of $f(x;t)$. \item $K_t$ is an exceptional number field with $\alpha$ and $\alpha^2$ exceptional units. \item $K_t$ contains the real quadratic field $\bq(\sqrt{t^2-4})$. \item Every real quadratic field $\bq(\sqrt d)$ is contained as a subfield in at least one of these quartic fields $K_t$. \item The splitting field of $f(x;t)$, i.e., the normal closure of $K_t$ has the dihedral group $D_4$ Galois group. \end{enumerate} \end{thm} Proof of (i): Obviously $f(x;t)$ has no rational root.
+Then we have \begin{enumerate}[(i)] \item $f(x;t)$ is irreducible with all its roots real, thus defining a unit rank 3 number field $K_t=\bq(\alpha)$ where $\alpha$ is a root of $f(x;t)$. \item $K_t$ is an exceptional number field where both $\alpha$ and $\alpha^2$ are exceptional units. \item $K_t$ contains the real quadratic field $\bq(\sqrt{t^2-4})$. \item Every real quadratic field $\bq(\sqrt d)$ is contained as a subfield in infinitely many quartic fields $K_t$. \item The Galois group of $f(x;t)$ is the dihedral group $D_4$. \end{enumerate} \end{thm} Proof of (i): Obviously $f(x;t)$ has no rational root.
 So if it were reducible then it ought to be a product of two degree 2 polynomials which can be ruled out by routine calculations.
 About its roots, we will appeal to Lemma~\ref{realroot} and use the notations in that lemma.

 Clearly $\Delta>0,\ P<0$ and $D<0$ for all $t\in\mathbf{Z}\geq 3$.
 So by Lemma \ref{realroot}, all the roots of the polynomial $f(x;t)$ are real.
 Hence the unit rank of the number field generated by any root of the polynomial is 3.